The best houseboat accommodations on the Amsterdam canals

 Living on an Amsterdam Houseboat

-Amsterdam houseboats became world-famous in 1988, after being in the news when the Dutch men’s football team, Orange, was celebrated in the capital city after winning the European Football Championship that was hosted by Germany.
+Amsterdam houseboats became world-famous in 1988 after being in the news when the Dutch men’s football team, Orange, was celebrated in the capital city after winning the European Football Championship that Germany hosted.
 Festive Orange supporters were dancing on top of the houseboats, causing a number of boats to be severely damaged.
 Both the celebrations and the damages made the news, and from there, Amsterdam houseboats were introduced to the world.

 Apart from water management and habitation, it is also clear from a houseboat that the canals are often used as a route to make city tours.
 Canal boats are constantly sailing through the most popular canals.
 In recent years, it has also become very popular among the residents of Amsterdam to sail around with small boats during the summer months.
 Weekends are often dedicated to sailing around with friends and families with drinks and food on board.

-In the summer there is the annual Amsterdam Gay Pride, where the canals are full of boats, colourful visitors listening breathlessly on the bridges and the fascinated onlookers watching from their windows.
-There is also the annual Amsterdam Light Festival in the winter where artists from all over the world install their creative works of art on the canals for visitors to admire.
+In the summer, there is the annual Amsterdam Gay Pride, where the canals are full of boats, colourful visitors listen breathlessly on the bridges, and fascinated onlookers watch from their windows.
+There is also the annual Amsterdam Light Festival in the winter, during which artists from all over the world install their creative works of art on the canals for visitors to admire.

 Where can you find houseboats in Amsterdam?